FILTER INLINE CUP RACE MANUAL 2021

 • HALF MARATHON - results are based on the finish times of all participants.
 The age groups rankings are determined by separating the skaters of a certain age group from the general results.

-• FULL MARATHON - there are separate results for men and women.
-Men's marathon results are based on the finish times of all male participants.
-Women's marathon results are based on the finish times of all female participants.
+• FULL MARATHON - results are based on the finish times of all participants.

 7.2.
 LAP COUNTER, THE LAP COUNTER RULE AND THE RED FLAG!

 • LAP COUNTER - depending on the event, the marathon, the half marathon and the folk race might take place simultaneously or one after the other.
 Regardless of the race schedule, the lap counter will show the number of laps left for the leader of the longest ongoing race.
 Skaters who are taking part in the shorter races or have fallen behind by a whole lap or more will have to count their own laps.

 • LAP COUNTER RULE - if the lap counter shows 0 laps left, it means that the winner of the longest ongoing race has finished.
 Skaters who have fallen behind by a whole lap or more can choose whether they want to continue the race and finish the whole distance or finish with a negative lap.
 In the latter case, everyone who completed the whole distance will be added to the results first, and then the people who completed 1 lap less and so on.
 Participants who decide to stop the race before the leader of the longest ongoing race has finished will be marked as having abandoned the race.